How much CIS tax are you owed back?

 - Use of home as office

-One flat fee.
+One fixed fee.
 Never a cut of your refund.

 Questions, answered